MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IX-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-B-Ocean-Coastal-Resource-Management/part-922-National-Marine-Sanctuary-Program-Regulations/subpart-H-Greater-Farallones-National-Marine-Sanctuary/section-922.82.md

 (b) All activities currently carried out by the Department of Defense within the Sanctuary are essential for the national defense and, therefore, not subject to the prohibitions in this section.
 The exemption of additional activities shall be determined in consultation between the Director and the Department of Defense.

-(c) The prohibitions in paragraph (a) of this section do not apply to activities necessary to respond to an emergency threatening life, property, or the environment.
+(c) The prohibitions in paragraph (a) of this section do not apply to activities necessary to respond to an emergency threatening life, property or the environment, or except as may be permitted by the Director in accordance with subpart D of this part.

-(d) The prohibitions in paragraphs (a)(2) through (9) and (a)(11) through (16) of this section do not apply to any activity executed in accordance with the scope, purpose, terms, and conditions of a National Marine Sanctuary permit issued pursuant to §§ 922.48 and 922.83 or a Special Use permit issued pursuant to section 310 of the Act.
+(d) The prohibitions in paragraphs (a)(2) through (9) and (11) through (16) of this section do not apply to any activity executed in accordance with the scope, purpose, terms, and conditions of a National Marine Sanctuary permit issued in accordance with subpart D of this part and § 922.83, or a special use permit issued pursuant to subpart D of this part.

 [80 FR 13108, Mar.
 12, 2015, as amended at 83 FR 55966, Nov.
-9, 2018]
+9, 2018; 88 FR 965, Jan.
+6, 2023; 88 FR 19826, Apr.
+4, 2023]